gee-community/qgis-earthengine-plugin/docs/catalog.md

 ## Browse datasets

-When the catalog opens, it loads the official Earth Engine catalog by default.
-Use the search box to search by dataset name, asset ID, provider, tags, license, or other metadata.
+When the catalog opens, it loads the official Earth Engine catalog by default and shows a small set of commonly used datasets.
+Use the search box to search all loaded metadata by dataset name, asset ID, provider, tags, license, or other fields.

 You can narrow results with these filters: